Create a Website Account - Manage notification subscriptions, save form progress and more.

 Dispose of any left-over prescription or over-the-counter medicine the safe way at Edgewood City Hall.
 Disposing here keeps your meds from being misused or polluting the environment.
 Look for the blue bin in the lobby.
 It’s easy to use, just drop in old medicine by opening the front just like a mailbox.
 No forms, no paperwork, no fuss.

 When operating on our standard schedule, City Hall is open to use the bin M-F from 8:00am to 4:30pm.
 Please call the Edgewood PD at 253-798-4960 to set up an appointment to drop your medications off.

 There are many other medication disposal bins available throughout Pierce County.
-Click here to find one near you.

 The Pierce County Sheriff’s Office and the Edgewood Police Department feel you have the right to know about high-risk sexual offenders living in your neighborhood.
 To find out more information or to view a current map, click here.

 If you are an Edgewood resident, are planning to be away from home for at least 5 days but not more than 90 days, and would like the Edgewood Police to perform residence checks on your home and property in your absence, please complete a Vacation Check Request and return it to the Police Department at least 7 days before your scheduled departure.
 We are not able to accept requests made by telephone.

 This is a Washington State Information Network that can get you quickly connected with the resources that can help you–everything from Confidential Address Protection Programs to Victim/Offender Mediation Programs.
 Get started by simply dialing 211.

 The Washington Statewide Victim Information and Notification Service will tell you if an offender is in custody and will give you other important custody information.
 You may register for automatic notification when an offender is released, transferred, escapes or dies.
 This service is completely confidential, and the offender will not know you are registered.
 Click here to learn more or call 1-877-846-3492.